-- □ With regard to safeguarding, the best interests of learners must always continue to come first. - □ If anyone in a school or college has a safeguarding concern about any learner they should continue to act immediately. - □ A DSL or deputy DSL should be available. - □ It is essential that unsuitable people are not allowed to enter the children's workforce and/or gain access to learners. - Learners should continue to be protected when they are online.
+- □ With regard to safeguarding, the best interests of learners must always continue to come first. - ☐ If anyone in a school or college has a safeguarding concern about any learner they should continue to act immediately. - □ A DSL or deputy DSL should be available. - □ It is essential that unsuitable people are not allowed to enter the children's workforce and/or gain access to learners. - Learners should continue to be protected when they are online.

-It would be advantageous that staff and volunteers to remind themselves of what they need to look out for by reading 20 Part 1 of KCSIE 2019.
+It would be advantageous that staff and volunteers to remind themselves of what they need to look out for by reading Part 1of Keeping Children Safe in Education 2023